 BTW, I go into more detail about keywords in our free Pinterest for Business guide!

 Now that you know how to add custom graphics and photos to Pinterest, you’re one step closer to growing your traffic and getting more eyes on your content!
-I love chatting about Pinterest, so find us on Instagram if you have any questions about marketing with Pinterest!
+I love chatting about Pinterest, so find me on Instagram if you have any questions about marketing with Pinterest!

 P.S.
 If you’re looking for one-on-one help with growing your business with Pinterest, check out the services I’m currently offering for creatives just like you!